networknt/light-doc/content/en/consumer/security/oauth-client-sdk.md

 ### Java

+Light-4j has a client module that includes an OAuth 2.0 client SDK with a lot of extra features; however, it needs Java 8 and above.
+If you are still using an older Java version, then the following open source projects might be an option.

 Most Java-based OAuth 2.0 client with hundreds of stars are not updated or not released for the last two or more years.
 For example

 googleapis/google-oauth-java-client